pratikpalashikar/indigo/_posts/2017-07-23-Stop-Thinking-Start-Programming.md

   * Keep this handy :
     [Big O cheat sheet](http://bigocheatsheet.com/)

-  Note: Come up with brute force approach to solve problem quickly and try to optimize it.
+  [Take away]()	: Come up with brute force approach to solve problem quickly and try to optimize it.